bikedataproject/statistics-service/README.md

 This repository contains code for the statistics service.
 A small service to generate basic statistics on the collected data.
 There are two services in this repo:

-- BikeDataProject.Statistics.Service: Aggregrates data from the  main bike data project database onto boundaries taken from OSM.
+- BikeDataProject.Statistics.Service: Aggregates data from the main bike data project database onto boundaries taken from OSM.
 - BikeDataProject.Statistics.Service.Tiles: Publish the aggregated data as Mapbox vector tiles.

 These together generate the map on our website:

 ![statistics-map](./docs/screenshot1.png)

-## Coding conventions

-- During this project we will be using [C# Google Style guide](https://google.github.io/styleguide/csharp-style.html) + brackets on a newline.
-- Prefer to use the Empty method on types to return empty variables.